 By 2016, they had transitioned from unlimited classes, to a membership that allowed a set number of classes per month.
 So you had options like 3, 5, or 10 classes for a set price.
 And you still could visit each studio a maximum of 3 times

-Now in 2018, they’ve transitioned their program yet again.
+In 2018, they transitioned their program yet again.
 And this time they have a points based system.
 Which offers additional flexibility – but the flexibility comes with a price.

 Classpass 2018 points based system –

-With Classpass new points based system, you start with a certain amount of points per month.
+With the Classpass points based system, you start with a certain amount of points per month.
 In Los Angeles, I get a 70 point package every month.
 This replaced my 10 class package I had in 2017.
 And the 70 points cost me the same amount my previous 10 class package.
+This is an older package, but those joining new now will have similar options.

 Which means that, if I take all classes that are 7 points, I still get 10 classes.
 But now studios get to charge whatever they choose for their classes.
 I’ve seen classes for as little as 3 points.
 And I’ve seen classes as high as 18 points!